sophiebatten123/SudokuGame/README.md

 Some alterations were made from the original wireframe designs to improve User Experience (UX) including:
 - The difficulty selection was changed into a drop-down menu due to the site containing too much text and looking overcrowded.
 It was imperative that the site remaining simplistic and therefore this change was important.
 - An on-screen keypad was created to improve User Experience on a mobile device.
 After user testing it was apparent that using a mobile keypad to play the game was exhausting and therefore by creating an on-screen keypad it made the game easier to navigate.
-- A pause button was added onto the site allowing the user to step away from the game and resume at their leisure.
-Sudoku can be a long game to play therefore by adding this feature to the site it improves User Experience and increases the chances of the user revisiting the site.

 # Logic Functions

 - Before starting the JavaScript code within the site, I found it useful to plan the functions needed for the site to work.
 By doing this I was able to ensure efficiency within the code and structure my work better for deployment.
-Upon reflection, I feel that some of the code could have been collated; reducing the amount of work needed for each difficulty section of the site.
+Upon reflection, I feel that some of the code could have been collated; reducing the amount of work needed for each difficulty section of the site and avoiding copying of code.

 # Future Features

 - In the future ‘The Sudoku Game” would benefit from a wider range of puzzles to solve as opposed to just giving three options to the user, easy, medium, and hard.
 This will increase the chances of users revisiting the site and prevent the user from memorizing the numbers.

+- In the future the website would benefit from a "Lives Lost" section to avoid the user guessing answers.

- - In the future the website would benefit from an ‘online leader board” allowing users to compete against friends in an attempt to sole the puzzles in the quickest time.
+ - In the future the website would benefit from an "online leader board” allowing users to compete against friends in an attempt to sole the puzzles in the quickest time.

  # Manual Testing